system76/docs/content/linux-gaming.md

 ## Gamehub (Install)

+<u>GameHub</u> is a game launcher that can use different compatibility layers like Wine/Proton, DOSBox and other tools.
+It can hook into Steam, GOG and other sources.

+It is written in Vala and you can read more about it [here](https://tkashkin.tk/projects/gamehub/).

 ### Install Gamehub From Command Line

 Open the <u>Terminal</u> application by searching for <u>Terminal</u> after pressing the Super Key <kbd><font-awesome-icon :icon="['fab', 'ubuntu']"></font-awesome-icon></kbd>/<kbd><font-awesome-icon :icon="['fab', 'pop-os']"></font-awesome-icon></kbd>/<kbd>SUPER</kbd>.